Samsung Galaxy S24 Ultra Rumours And Leaks Hint At An Exciting iPhone 15 Rival

 Samsung Galaxy S24 Ultra leaks and rumours

-The Samsung S24 series, comprising the Galaxy S24, Galaxy S24 Plus and Galaxy S24 Ultra, is expected to wear a familiar yet revamped design as compared to the Galaxy S23 series.
+The Samsung S24 series, comprising the Galaxy S24, Galaxy S24 Plus and Galaxy S24 Ultra, is expected to wear a familiar design, one we’ve seen on the Galaxy S23 series.
 For 2023, Samsung went for a unified design theme, having floating camera lenses and uniform colours.
 Samsung could opt for the same for the Samsung S24 Ultra, having the same squared design with a curved edge display and an S-Pen stylus tucked inside its own silo.
-The vanilla Samsung S24 could carry forward the Samsung S23’s design for another year.
+The vanilla Samsung S24 could also carry forward the Samsung S23’s design for another year.

-The same is rumoured for the display, where Samsung Galaxy S24 Ultra could retain the 6.8-inch Quad HD+ AMOLED display with a variable refresh rate of 1Hz-120Hz.
+The same is rumoured for the display as the Samsung Galaxy S24 Ultra could retain the 6.8-inch Quad HD+ AMOLED display with a variable refresh rate of 1Hz-120Hz.
 The Samsung S24 and Samsung S24 Plus could continue getting 6.1-inch and 6.6-inch FHD+ AMOLED displays respectively, with variable refresh rates ranging between 48Hz to 120Hz.
 All the models may also feature the ultrasonic under-display fingerprint scanner.

+Samsung Galaxy Unpacked 2023: Galaxy S23 Ultra, Galaxy Book3 Ultra And More

 ‘Ultra’ performance but with Exynos?